suziepalmer10/Multiomics-Integrative-Pipeline/README.md

 - Metagenomics, metabolomics, and metadata were merged based on the `Sample` metadata column.

 **Scripts for Data Processing**
-- Scripts for this code can be found in: `Manuscript_Code/A_Data_Processing/`.
+- Scripts for this code can be found in: [Borenstein Lab Processed Data](https://github.com/borenstein-lab/microbiome-metabolome-curated-data/tree/main/data/processed_data).
 There are 4 directories contained inside: Erawijantari, Wang, Franzosa and Yachida.
-- Each of these directories contain two subdirectories: `/A_Data_ObtainedfromBorenstein` and `/B_OutputDataForIntegrativeAnalysis`.
 - The scripts to process each dataset are also contained in these directories: `*_data_processing.R` (i.e., `Erawijantari_data_processing.R`) and are used to uniquely process each study.
-- `/A_Data_ObtainedfromBorenstein`: contains the originally processed files from Borenstein: `species.tsv`, `genera.tsv`, `mtb.tsv` and `metadata.tsv`.
-- `/B_OutputDataForIntegrativeAnalysis`: Contains the output files from running the `*_data_processing.R` file.
+- `/A_OutputDataForIntegrativeAnalysis`: Contains the output files from running the `*_data_processing.R` file.
 Notice that there will be more than one output file based on missing values in response variables (which can change the sample size) and whether the data is reduced or full-dimensional.

 ### 4) Script Storage for Integrative Analysis
 - The scripts to run the Integrative Pipeline can be found at `Manuscript_Code/B_Integrative_Pipeline/A_Integrative_Pipeline_Code`.
 There are three subdirectories: